Atxada/personal-website/posts/create-simple-node-editor.md

         node.setPos(position)
 ```

-Now when you run the program it should show something like this
+Now when you run the program it should show something like this.

 ![Node Editor Demo](/images/portofolio/node_editor_demo2.gif "Node Editor Demo")